grafana/grafana/docs/sources/features/explore/index.md

 > BETA: Query history is a beta feature.

 Query history is a list of queries that you have used in Explore.
 The history is local to your browser and is not shared with others.
-To open and interact with your history, click the "Query history" button in Explore.
+To open and interact with your history, click **Query history** in Explore.

 #### View query history